umoshi/umoshi/pvault/base/Decimal.md

-Powerhouse of the world, it uses powers of 10 as dividers per each unit.
+Powerhouse of the world, it uses powers of 10 as dividers per each digit.

 e.g. with  3 digits :
 ```